sprin/pg-discuss/docs/source/configuration.rst

 (CORS).

-However, if we wanted to host our content and pg-discuss on different domains, we can enabled CORS on the pg-discuss server.
+However, if we wanted to host our content and pg-discuss on different domains, we can enable CORS on the pg-discuss server.
 CORS can be enabled via  the `blessed_cors` extension and the associated `CORS_ORIGINS` setting documented above, or it can be enabled on the proxy or web server, such as nginx or uwsgi.